ishspsy/project/MPSSC/README.md

 All the functions used in the proposed algorithm are located in the directory "Functions".

-All the matlab codes related to generating plots shown in the manuscript are located in the directory "Working_m_files".
+All the matlab functions related to generating plots shown in the manuscript are located in the directory "Working_m_files".

+All the codes generating figures shown in the manuscript are located in the directory "Figure_generate"

 All the resulting files such as .MAT and .eps types are located in the directory "Results_files".